stanleychuys/Temp_Readme_Files/README_meta-runbmc-nuvoton.md

 **How to use**

-1. The user is expected to know how to follow the instructions in the section **Setting up your OpenBMC project** in [Nuvoton-Israel/openbmc](https://github.com/Nuvoton-Israel/openbmc) to build and program an OpenBMC image into Poleg platforms (The term **Poleg** is used hereafter).
+1. The user is expected to know how to follow the instructions in the section **Setting up your OpenBMC project** in [Nuvoton-Israel/openbmc](https://github.com/Nuvoton-Israel/openbmc) to build and program an OpenBMC image into NPCM750 platforms.
     > _Prepare a PC which builds OpenBMC. (called the build machine hereafter)_
     > _The user is also expected to have knowledge of LDAP and its operations._